AscendingPassage.com HOME PAGE.

 destruction is bewildering; fragments of columns, entablatures, bas-

-reliefs lie about in indescribable confusion, like a lot of scattered
+reliefs lie about in indescribable confusion, like scattered

 wreckage after a world-wide tempest.